 A Dutch Oven can easily last a lifetime.
 It's worth spending a little more to find the best quality and value your pocketbook can handle.
 That being said here are some ways stretch your dollars and find a good deal on a high-quality Dutch oven.

-Factory Seconds may have with small flaws but are otherwise perfect.
+Factory Seconds may have a few small flaws but are otherwise perfect.
 Best places to find seconds are at Le Creuset outlet stores or discount stores like Marshalls, Home Goods or T. J. Maxx.

 Buy used on sites like eBay, shipping can be expensive so make sure you’re really getting a bargain.
 Don’t forget to check garage sales and estate sales.
 Also, browse secondhand shops and antique malls for that rare Lodge or Wagner vintage find.

 Bargains can be found at retail stores that have discontinued colors on clearance.

 Le Creuset may considered to be the most popular,however, other brands worth a look include Lodge, Staub, Tramontina and Bruntmor.